Donetsk: Russo-Ukrainian War

 On 7 April 2014, pro-Russian activists seized control of Donetsk OSA and declared the "Donetsk People's Republic", asking for Russian intervention.

-On 11 May 2014, a Donetsk status referendum, 2014 was held in Donetsk in which voters could choose political independence.
-It was stated by the head of the self-proclaimed Donetsk People's Republic election commission, Roman Lyagin, that almost 90 percent of those who voted in the Donetsk Region endorsed political independence from Kyiv.
+On 11 May 2014, a referendum on the self-rule was held in Donetsk.
+The head of the self-proclaimed Donetsk People's Republic election commission, Roman Lyagin, said that almost 90 percent of those who voted in the Donetsk Region endorsed political independence from Kyiv.
 Ukraine does not recognize the referendum, while the EU and US stated that the polls were illegal.

 Heavy shelling by the Ukrainian Army and paramilitary units have caused civilian fatalities in Donetsk.
 Human Rights Watch has called on both warring factions to cease using the unguided BM-21 Grad missiles in populated areas, and has said the use of these weapons systems was a violation of international humanitarian laws and could constitute a war crime.
 It also called on the insurgents to avoid their deployment in densely populated areas.

 The 2015 IIHF World Championship Division I, Group A was scheduled for 18 to 24 April 2015 in Donetsk, but Ukraine withdrew as hosts due to the ongoing conflict in the country.
 Instead of Donetsk, the tournament was organized in Kraków, Poland.
 Eventually, Ukraine co-organized 2017 IIHF World Championship Division I, again Group A, but in its capital, Kyiv.

-On 30 September 2022, Putin signed a decree claiming to annex four regions, including Donetsk, as part of Russia.
+Following the Russian invasion of Ukraine in February 2022, the area around Donetsk has seen full-scale fighting between Ukrainian forces against Russian forces and their DNR counterparts.
+Russian-installed local officials have repeatedly accused Ukrainian armed forces of shelling Donetsk.
+On 30 September 2022, Russian President Vladimir Putin signed a decree claiming to annex four regions, including Donetsk, as part of Russia.
 This annexation has been seen by the global community as a breach of international law.

 Geography

 Donetsk lies in the steppe landscape, surrounded by scattered woodland, hills, spoil tips, rivers and lakes.
 The northern outskirts are mainly used for agriculture.
 The Kalmius River links the city with the Sea of Azov, which is 95 km to the south, and a popular recreational area for those living in Donetsk.
 A wide belt of farmlands surrounds the city.

 The city stretches 28 km from north to south and 55 km from east to west.
-There are 2 nearby reservoirs: Nyzhnekalmius (60 ha), and the "Donetsk Sea" (206 ha).
+There are 2 nearby reservoirs: Nyzhnekalmius (60 ha), and the Donetsk Sea (206 ha).
 5 rivers flow through the city, including the Kalmius, Asmolivka (13 km), Cherepashkyna (23 km), Skomoroshka and Bakhmutka.
 The city also contains a total of 125 spoil tips.